vuepress-theme-hope/vuepress-theme-hope/docs/blog2/src/guide.md

 ## Collecting Articles and generating info

 To get started, the plugins will pick pages those neeeded to trict as articles.
-This is only the first step to drop those pages you don't want.
+This is only the first step to drop those pages you don’t want.
 By default, all the pages generated from Markdown files but not homepage will be included as articles.

 You may need to set option `filter` to fully customize pages to collect.
 The `filter` accepts a function with the shape `(page: Page) => boolean`.